poppy-project/poppy-humanoid/hardware/doc/en/addressing_dynamixel.md

 servomotors directly from your computer and that’s what we will do to address the motors.

 On Linux, no installation is needed, but you must add yourself in the group which own the USB serial ports.
-It is "dialout" or "uucp" depending on your distribution. dialout group to have access to the USB port:
+It is "dialout" or "uucp" depending on your distribution:

     sudo addgroup $USER dialout
     sudo addgroup $USER uucp